Supreme Novices’ Hurdle

 - 2015: Douvan – Ruby Walsh

-The first race of the Cheltenham Festival sets the standard for thrills and excitement, showcasing some of the most promising young talent in horse racing and kicking the whole event off in style.
+The first race of the Cheltenham Festival sets the standard for thrills and excitement, showcasing some of the most promising young talents in horse racing and kicking the whole event off in style.